The Captivating Loie Fuller (1862-1928)

 Loie's dancing career soared after her initial performance in Paris in 1892.
 She notes in her memoir, "The enthusiasm of the audience grew progressively while I danced," and from that day on, she "had adventure after adventure."
 She writes of being surrounded by a crowd and nearly dragged to her dressing room.
 She made friends easily and absorbed the culture offered by the museums, cathedrals, and other inspirational sources, which contributed to her interpretation of life through dance.
 At times she ran into complex situations, as when she chose caring for her ailing mother over appearing for a performance for which she had a contract, which resulted in the seizing of her assets.
 She also regularly gave performances for charity and raised awareness for worthwhile causes in both America and Europe, demonstrating her generosity.

 Loie was at one time the most famous dancer in the world; according to her biographers, she "broke the mold of traditional choreography and prepared the way for the development of modern dance."
 She became an instructor after she could no longer perform, continuing to influence the world of dance.
-Her close friends included the sculptor Auguste Rodin, the Curie family, the novelist Alexander Dumas, and Queen Marie of Romania.
+Her close friends included the sculptor Auguste Rodin, the novelist Alexander Dumas, Queen Marie of Romania, and scientist Mme.
+Marie Curie; author Liz Heinecke explores Loie's unlikely friendship with Marie in her book Radiant (left).
 The famous French actress Sarah Bernhardt attended one of Loie's performances, and they also became friends; Loie referred to Sarah as her "divinity."
 After living her adult life in France, Loie passed away in 1928, and her ashes were interred near Sarah's at the Pere Lachaise Cemetery in Paris.
 The wide variety of artistic tributes to Loie are an indication of her significant contribution to modern dance and the Art Nouveau movement of the late nineteenth and early twentieth centuries.

-Images courtesy of Loie Fuller Goddess of Light by Richard and Marcia Current.
+Photos courtesy of Loie Fuller Goddess of Light by Richard and Marcia Current; image of Radiant book cover courtesy of Grand Central Publishing.

 Sue Devick, M.A.